EXeLearning: History

 A new eXeLearning website was also developed, which allows users to actively participate in the project by making contributions and suggestions, and to find answers to different questions.

-The project is ongoing, with version 2.5 released in February 2020.
-As at June 2020, plans include an online version of the application, rewriting in Python 3 and a new UI.
+The project is ongoing, with version 2.8.1 released in June 2023.
+The project roadmap includes plans for an online version of the application, rewriting in Python 3, and a new UI.